3 Fresh Tips To Make Your Fleet Last Longer

 Chassis have included telematics systems for quite some time, with new enhancements each year.
 With the addition of telematics on your service equipment, you can manage a fleet for maximum performance and life.

-With systems such as Stellar® Telematics, fleet managers don’t have to keep track of maintenance needs, equipment usage, and truck lifecycles themselves, increasing the potential savings due to less downtime and fewer equipment replacements.
+With telematics systems, fleet managers don’t have to keep track of maintenance needs, equipment usage, and truck lifecycles themselves, increasing the potential savings due to less downtime and fewer equipment replacements.

 Whether you’re stepping up your maintenance game, switching to aluminum equipment for corrosion resistance, or just cutting weight to increase payload, always look to get the most out of your work truck.
 A well-maintained work truck means more uptime and more money in your pockets.